colshrapnel/phpdelusions.net/sql_injection.md

 The main and most essential benefit of prepared statements is elimination of all the dangers of manual formatting:

-- prepared statement does complete formatting - all without programmer's intervention!
+- prepared statement does the complete formatting - all without programmer's intervention!
 Just fire and forget.
-- prepared statement does adequate formatting (as long as we're binding our data using the proper type)
+- prepared statement does the adequate formatting (as long as we're binding our data using the proper type)
-- prepared statement makes formatting inviolable!
+- prepared statement makes the formatting inviolable!
-- prepared statement does formatting in the only proper place - right before query execution.
+- prepared statement does the formatting in the only proper place - right before query execution.

 This is why manual formatting is so much despised nowadays and prepared statements are so honored.